PencilCode/reference/documents/turtle/animation.html.md

 ### Example 2: Two Turtles, Same Code

-Let's try creating another turtle named `t`, and using the the same code for both turtles, albiet in the reverse direction (moving in a "U" pattern).
-Let's also make `t` red for clarity.
+Let's try creating another turtle named `bob`, and using the the same code for both turtles, albiet in the reverse direction (moving in a "U" pattern).
+Let's also make `bob` red for clarity.

 <pre class="examp">
-t = new Turtle red
 rt 90
 fd 100
 lt 90
 fd 100
+bob = new Turtle red
-t.lt 90
+bob.lt 90
-t.fd 100
+bob.fd 100
-t.rt 90
+bob.rt 90
-t.fd 100
+bob.fd 100
 </pre>

 test 10